 Where will ACRL be next?
 Check out our listing of upcoming conferences and events below and make plans to attend!

-ACRL invites its committees, sections, interest groups and individual members to consider submitting program proposals for the 2020 American Library Association (ALA) Annual Conference in Chicago, Illinois.
-Interested program planners should read the online FAQ and plan to attend the June 3 virtual orientation.
+ACRL invites its committees, sections, interest groups, and individual members to consider submitting program proposals for the 2020 American Library Association (ALA) Annual Conference in Chicago, Illinois.
+Interested program planners should read the online FAQ and view the recording of the June 3 Virtual Orientation session.

 Take a look back at your favorite moments ACRL 2019!